Islandora-Labs/islandora_ip_embargo/README.md

 ### Manage embargoed objects

 Go to `yoursite.com/admin/islandora/tools/ip_embargo/manage`.
 From there, objects can be selected and removed from their embargo by clicking the 'Delete' button.
 This page is also useful for finding embargoed objects to edit or examine by clicking on the desired object in the table.

+## Troubleshooting

+This module is not integrated with the Islandora Embargo module.
+This module breaks islandora_xml_site_map with its redirects.

 ## Maintainers/Sponsors